 It is completely worth spending the entire day walking through Verona.

-2. Milan to Sirmione Lake Garda day trip
+2. Sirmione Lake Garda

 Sirmione is another favorite day trip from Milan.
 The amazing location on the southern tip of Lake Garda, coupled with the very visible history make Sirmione an absolute gem worth your efforts to visit.

-Best things to see in Sirmione
+Best things to See in Sirmione

 Piazza Castello and the old town.
 Old Town Sirmione is the main attraction and it is beautiful.
 Walk the two narrow streets leading to the end of the peninsula where the Roman ruins are.
 Make sure you take the few side streets as well as they will lead you to small beaches and piazzas.